USEPA/WNTR/documentation/gis.rst

     >>> plt.tight_layout()
     >>> plt.savefig('intersect_earthquake.png', dpi=300)

-:numref:`fig-intersect-earthquake` illustrates the intersection of junctions and pipes with the lines.

 .. _fig-intersect-earthquake:
 .. figure:: figures/intersect_earthquake.png
    :width: 800
-   :alt: Intersection of junctions and pipes with earthquake fault lines
+   :alt: Intersection of pipes with earthquake fault lines in EPANET example Net1

-   Example intersection of junctions and pipes with earthquake fault lines
+   Net1 with example earthquake fault lines intersected with pipes.

 The intersect function can also be used to identify pipes that cross each fault simply by reversing the order in which the geometries intersect, as shown below: